-It is unclear at present what counts as supported decision-making, but examples might include providing information to the person so that they can make a decision, or participating in the decision-making process with them.
+It is unclear at present what counts as supported decision-making, but examples might include providing information to the person so that they can make a decision, communicating decisions made by the person to health professionals, or participating in the decision-making process with them.

-There is still uncertainty about how supported decision-making will work in the context of medical decision-making at the end of life.
+Other Australian states and territories are yet to introduce legislation which specifically addresses supported decision-making, and as a result there is uncertainty about how supported decision-making will work in the context of medical decision-making at the end of life in those jurisdictions.
 Questions have been raised about potential legal and practical difficulties associated with supported decision-making and the need for further consideration of these before law reform occurs.
-Nevertheless, supported decision-making is gaining increasing interest and is likely to form part of the Australian guardianship regime in the future.
+Nevertheless, supported decision-making is gaining increasing interest and is likely to form part of other Australian guardianship and medical treatment regimes in the future.